John L. Grindell

 John Leroy "Roy" Grindell (June 5, 1882 - April 18, 1948) was an American businessman, historian, and politician.

+Biography

 Born in Marion, Iowa, Grindell lived in Platteville, Wisconsin.
 He graduated from the University of Wisconsin in 1905.
 Grindell was principal of several schools in Wisconsin.
 In 1908, Grindell was involved with the John H. Grindell & Company, a retail marble and granite business, in Platteville, Wisconsin.
 Grindell was curator of the Wisconsin Historical Society and collected museum specimens and historical items.
 He was also the executive director of the Grant County Historical Society.
 In 1919, Grindell served in the Wisconsin State Assembly and was a Republican.
 He was instrumental in having the bathroom in the capitol building renovated.
 Grindell died suddenly at his home in Platteville, Wisconsin.